solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex.md

 The last thing you need to do is verify the NFT.
 This effectively just flips the `verified` field above to true, but it's incredibly important.
-This is what lets consuming programs and apps know that your NFT is in fact part of the collection.
+This is what lets consuming programs and apps, including wallets and art marketplaces, know that your NFT is in fact part of the collection - because the Collection's owner has signed a transaction making the NFT a member of that collection.
 You can do this using the `verifyCollectionV1` function:

 ```typescript
 const metadata = findMetadataPda(umi, { mint: mint.publicKey });